klovric/scdrm/README.md

 Anyone interested in running a free local disaster recovery agent for Linux and keep up the uptime.

-Enterprise environments requiring hard and heavy security posture and compliance.
+Enterprise environments requiring hard and heavy security posture and change supervision.

 Security managers looking for a free change management/reporting/audit tool.